 Written information may only be posted in approved locations.
 Approved locations for posted materials may be acquired from the Welcome Center or his/her designee.
-Permission to use building bulletin boards is at the discretion of the Welcome Center as appointed by the Chief Student Services Officer.
+Permission to use building bulletin boards is at the discretion of the Welcome Center as appointed by the Vice President of Student Success.
 Designees will be assigned the responsibility to approve posting printed materials.
 All posted materials must additionally conform to facility operating policies where they exist, i.e., Student Center, Dr. Mike Davis Academic Building, and other campus buildings.
-Questions related to the interpretation of this policy will be directed to the Chief Student Services office.
+Questions related to the interpretation of this policy will be directed to the Office of the Vice President of Student Success.